Salmamhd8/Video-Segmentation-Application/README.md

 | **[NumPy](https://numpy.org/)**               | Efficient manipulation of image arrays                    |
 | **[Pillow (PIL)](https://python-pillow.org/)**| Image processing, resizing, and file format handling      |

+---

+## License

+This project is licensed under the MIT License — free to use and adapt.